 The price of gold and the market's appetite for risk are external variables that cannot be managed by the Company.
 The Company was not able to affirm through exploration results in 2014 that the broad mineralizing system is evident across the Neita property.
 Significant gold and copper mineralization was intersected and reported from a winter drilling program undertaken on the Candelones Extension starting December 2015.
+The drilling program continued into Q1 2016 and resumed Q3 2016 after a financing was completed.
+Unigold has shown that it can deliver positive exploration results at a reasonable cost and that the market has sufficient confidence in the Company that it can raise funds to continue exploration.

-Objectives for 2015 as Presented in the 2014 Management Discussion and Analysis
+Objectives for 2016 as Presented in the 2015 Management Discussion and Analysis